How to Get to Tibet from Shanghai?

 From Shanghai, you will pass by Suzhou, Wuxi, Nanjing, Bengbu, Xuzhou, Zhengzhou, Xian, Lanzhou, and Xining.
 Xining is already 2,200 meters above sea level.
 From Xining, the train will move to Golmud, Nangchu, and finally to Lhasa.
 Each of the abovementioned stops has something beautiful to offer.
 So, you should cherish every stopover and take pictures for memory.
 Additionally, stops usually range from 3 minutes to 25 minutes.

-The train route from Shanghai to Xian covers mostly central China that consists of flat plains with intermittent grasslands, and scattered buildings.
+The train route from Shanghai to Xian covers mostly central China, which consists of flat plains with intermittent grasslands and scattered buildings.
 But once the train enters Xian, the views and landscapes radically change.
-Scenery after scenery of awesome mountains, lakes, massive ice, streams, and verdant fields would befall and enthuse your sight, leading you to mutter to yourself that this train journey is really worth the effort.
+Scenery after scenery of awesome mountains, lakes, massive ice, streams, and verdant fields would fall upon and enthuse your sight, leading you to mutter to yourself that this train journey is really worth the effort.

 B. Shanghai to Lhasa by Plane and Train

 If you can't afford to spend three long days of train travel, your next best option is to mix up train travel and plane travel.
-You can do this by boarding a plane to Xining which is just 3 hours and 25 minutes away by plane from Shanghai; then, at Xining, you can board a Xining to Lhasa train.
-This option affords you to see the best highlights Qinghai Tibet Railway while shortening your travel time by more than half.
+You can do this by boarding a plane to Xining, which is just 3 hours and 25 minutes away by plane from Shanghai; then, in Xining, you can board a train to Lhasa.
+This option allows you to see the best highlights of the Qinghai Tibet Railway while shortening your travel time by more than half.

 Shanghai to Xining Flight Schedule